 This segment covers a wide range of situations and includes well-funded businesses, as well as companies with tight financial resources.
 In the SME sector, a non-executive director salary starts at around £5,000 and some roles may be paid £50,000 per annum.
 Some well-funded, large privately-held businesses may compensate their non-executives at the same level as listed companies.

 The annual BDO report on AIM director compensation is an excellent source of information.
 The January 2020 report indicates that: “the median salary in the latest year is £42,300, an increase of 6% when compared to the prior year.
 The third quartile is £60,000, whereas the first quartile is £33,700.
 The percentage increase of the median salary since 2014 has been 21% from a median salary of £35,000”.

 FTSE listed businesses

-Each of the “Big 4” and some executive search firms publish data points on NED salary in FTSE companies.
+Each of the “Big 4” and some executive search firms publish data points on non-executive director salaries in FTSE companies.

 Non-executive directors are appointed and are not employees of the company.
 NEDs do not receive other employee benefits, pension payments, or bonuses.
 To ensure their independence, non-executive director pay is not linked to performance.
 Compensation is therefore fixed and set in the letter of appointment.
 The company will pay the taxes for its non-executives (e.g. P.A.Y.E.) but you may also receive a gross amount and have to file your self-assessment tax return.

 If you are an experienced board member, subscribe to our newsletter.

 If you are looking to transition to the board as a non-executive director, join us for our next free webinar.

 If you are already committed to becoming a non-exec and want a roadmap to achieve this objective, visit the NED Accelerator Programme by NEDonBoard course page.
 We applied years of accumulated knowledge and worked with experienced NEDs and chairs to deliver practical and actionable content to support you in transitioning with confidence and success.